python/peps/pep-XXXX.rst

 - ParamSpec and Concatenate: The next most important feature is good support for PEP 612 ``ParamSpec`` and ``Concatenate`` types like ``(**P) -> bool`` and ``(int, **P) -> bool``.
 These are common primarily because of the heavy use of decorator patterns in python code.
 - TypeVarTuples: The next most important feature, assuming PEP 646 is accepted, is for unpacked types which are common because of cases where a wrapper passes along `*args` to some other function.

 Features that other, more complicated proposals would support account for fewer than 2% of the use cases we found.
-These are already expressibleusing `Callback Protocols <https://www.python.org/dev/peps/pep-0544/#callback-protocols>`_, and since they aren’t common we decided that it made more sense to move forward with a simpler syntax.
+These are already expressible using `Callback Protocols <https://www.python.org/dev/peps/pep-0544/#callback-protocols>`_, and since they aren’t common we decided that it made more sense to move forward with a simpler syntax.

 Extended Syntax Supporting Named and Optional Arguments
 -------------------------------------------------------